svanderburg/php-sblayout/README.md

 php-sblayout
 ============
-This package contains a PHP library that makes my life a bit easier while developing web applications.
+This package contains a PHP library that makes my life a bit easier while developing PHP web applications.
 I have observed that for many web applications that I have developed in the past, all pages all more or less look and behave in a quite similar way.